Cystic fibrosis and pregnancy

 - Vitamin A toxicity.
 This means you have too much vitamin A in your body.
 Vitamin A helps your body fight infections and helps you have healthy skin, vision and intestines.
 If you have CF, you may not absorb as much vitamin A as you should, so you may need to take a vitamin A supplement to help you get the right amount.
 But during pregnancy, you can have too much vitamin A, and that can affect your baby’s development.

 - High blood pressure (also called hypertension).
 This is when the force of blood against the walls of the blood vessels is too high.
 It can stress your heart and cause problems during pregnancy.

 What causes CF?

 Parents can pass gene changes to their children.
 Sometimes a gene change can cause a gene to not work correctly.
 Sometimes it can cause birth defects or other health conditions.

-If you and your partner both carry the gene change for CF, your baby may get two CF gene changes (one from each of you) and have CF. About 1 in every 20 people is a CF carrier.
+If you and your partner are both CF carriers, your baby may get two CF gene changes (one from each of you) and have CF. About 1 in every 20 people is a CF carrier.
 If you and your partner are both CF carriers, there is a:

 - 3-in-4 chance (75 percent) that your baby won’t have CF

 - 1-in-2 chance (50 percent) that your child won’t have CF but will be a CF carrier